mccright/rrl_staging/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/10480453/erasing-history
 By [Jason Stanley](https://en.wikipedia.org/wiki/Jason_Stanley)  (1969 – )

 Reading Notes: The author builds a convincing argument that U.S. conservative politicians and their voters have adopted an authoritarian movement -- Project 2025 and the Trump administration.
 That movement requires control over the historical narrative -- over history to justify their fascist authoritarian demands and behaviors.
 This has led to attacks on schools and universities and all institutions that help to preserve a common memory of generally positive change.
 The authoritarian project needs to snuff out all forms of critical inquiry that might demonstrate that honest, truth-seeking underlies all past and future progress.
-This toxic movement acts like a cancer in all facets of educational and research institutions.
-Key terms: Fascism & Totalitarianism, Political Ideologies.
+This toxic movement acts like a cancer in all facets of educational and research institutions, *including health research and education institutions.*  Key terms: Fascism & Totalitarianism, Political Ideologies.

 Publisher's Description: